mwambajoakim/alx-low_level_programming/0x14-bit_manipulation/README.md

 - Prototype: `int clear_bit(unsigned long int *n, unsigned int index);`
 - where `index` is the index, starting from `0` of the bit you want to set
 - Returns: `1` if it worked, or `-1` if an error occurred

+## 05 - This function returns the number of bits you would need to flip to get from one number to another.
+- Prototype: `unsigned int flip_bits(unsigned long int n, unsigned long int m);`
+- No use of the `%` or `/` operators